 Housetraining can be a daunting task for new pet parents.
 You may have a routine in place during the day to make it go more smoothly, but what about during the night?

 Luckily for humans, dogs and puppies don’t need to pee as often at night, so you don’t need to wake up every hour for a bathroom break.

-1. Just before going to bed, offer a last chance bathroom break.
-Put the crate in or near your bedroom, and pop your pup inside about an hour before you go to bed to give her time to settle down and fall asleep.
-When you’re ready for bed yourself, wake her up and take her outside for a last chance elimination.
+Put your dog’s crate in or near your bedroom, and pop your pup inside about an hour before you go to bed to give them time to settle down and fall asleep.
+When you’re ready for bed yourself, wake your dog up and take them outside for a last chance elimination.

-Bear in mind: You’ll need to take puppies younger than three or four months outside at least once during the night.
-So for the first few weeks after your pup comes home, set the alarm to go off five to six hours after your puppy’s last bathroom break, when you’ll take her out to her outdoor toilet.
+Bear in mind, you’ll need to take puppies younger than three or four months outside at least once during the night.
+So for the first few weeks after your pup comes home, set the alarm to go off five to six hours after your puppy’s last bathroom break when you’ll take them to their outdoor toilet.

 By three or four months of age, most pups are physically capable of making it through the night–about seven or eight hours–without a bathroom trip.

 It’s also a good idea to ask your vet to check for any physical problems that could be making it hard for your pup to hold it.

 Caution: It’s very important that your puppy is never forced to eliminate in their crate, since this can break their tendency to hold it when they’re confined, making housetraining much more difficult.

 Have you ever housetrained a dog?
 What was your routine for night time potty breaks?
 Let us know in the comments below!